Drawing paper basics is our subject today. The topic was suggested by a reader, who wanted to know my thoughts about working on smooth paper.

 These papers have enough tooth to grab and hold onto color quickly and easily.
 They also can take a lot of layering and most of them can stand a good deal of rough handling and medium to heavy pressure color application.

 But they’re still smooth enough to allow you to create high levels of detail if that’s what you want to do.

 Many rough, or coarse grained, papers (also known as textured papers) are available are suitable for colored pencil work.
 Popular brands are Ampersand Pastelbord, Art Spectrum Colourfix Coated Pastel Paper, Canson Mi-Teintes Touch Sanded Papers and Boards, and UArt Sanded Pastel Paper.
 I used UArt sanded pastel paper for this landscape.
-Note the more painterly appearance.

 BONUS!
 Mount the paper on a rigid support, and frame your colored pencil drawings without glass, just like an oil painting.
 Some of the papers listed above come in a panel form.